graphiti-api/graphiti/ruby/resources.md

 end
 {% endhighlight %}

-Just like in our prior sections, we can see the same logic would apply over and over again...with some slight tweaks based on `has_many/belongs_to`, non-standard foreign keys and such.
+Just like in our prior sections, we can see the same logic would repeat over and over again each time we added a new relationship...with some slight tweaks based on `has_many/belongs_to`, non-standard foreign keys and such.
 So our default `ActiveRecord` adapter comes with **macros** that generate this lower-level code for us: